HexaMar/CryptoMar_EN/README.md

 2. Open the latest release: [CryptoMar Releases](https://github.com/HexaMar/HexaMar/releases/tag/v1.1.0)
 3. Download the file `CryptoMarInstaller.exe`
 4. Follow the installer instructions.
+5. Update (24.05.2025): Memory usage has been optimized.
+A Bloom filter is now used for fast searching and memory efficiency, combined with balance verification to prevent false positives.
+To generate the filter file, please run the program as administrator.

 ### 🍎 For macOS